 There is no better time to get involved in the sport of athletics, as a coach, competition official, as a volunteer, or as an athlete.
 Be part of it!

 New members are welcome to the club, either as beginners or more experienced athletes.
-Coaching for both running and field events is undertaken on Tuesday and Thursday evenings and athlete’s needs are met individually in a safe, supportive environment.
+Coaching for both running and field events is undertaken on Tuesday and Thursday evenings where athlete’s needs are met individually in a safe, supportive environment.
 See our Training page.
-Particular guidance for prospective under 18 athletes is given on our Club Membership page
+Particular guidance for prospective under 18 athletes is given on our Club Membership page.

 If you wish to run, are over 18, have a little experience and want to build up distance, why not join the Endurance Group on Thursday nights 7:15-8:15 pm to help you get fitter or faster.
 Otherwise if you want to take the first steps to enjoy running and getting into shape, then check our training page for our next Couch to 5K group course.

 Whatever you want to achieve in whatever discipline, we can help you to start gently and work up to whatever you want to achieve.
 See our Training page.